quii/learn-go-with-tests/mocking.md

 }
 ```

-Now the test should be passing (and no longer taking 4 seconds!).
+The test should pass and no longer taking 4 seconds.

 ### Still some problems